gdoct/iptv-webplayer/README.md

 - **🔒 100% Private** - Your viewing habits are yours alone - zero data leaves your device
 - **⚡ Lightning Fast** - Built with modern tech for smooth, responsive streaming
 - **🎨 Beautiful Interface** - Enjoy a sleek, intuitive design that just works

+## Note
+- **📋 Does not support mixed content** - (https with http streaming) is not allowed in the browser.
+So if your iptv streams are http-only, you will typically run this application on your local machine or deploy to a http-only endpoint.

 ## 🏠 Complete Privacy